Featherston railway station

 Featherston railway station is a single-platform, urban railway station serving the town of Featherston in the Wairarapa district of New Zealand.
-The station lies on the Wairarapa Line, and is located between Harrison Street West and Harrison Street East.
-It is thirty-five minutes journey time to Masterton, or fifty five minutes journey time to Wellington.
+The station lies on the Wairarapa Line, between Harrison Street West and Harrison Street East.
+It is thirty-five minutes journey time to Masterton, or fifty five minutes journey time to Wellington by the Wairarapa Connection.

 This station also serves a larger area of the South Wairarapa district, in particular the residents of Martinborough, as it is the closest station to several settlements outside of Featherston.

 The station building houses a ticket office from which fares for the Wairarapa Connection service are sold.
 Goods have not been consigned from Featherston since 1986.

 History

 Formation work on the line reached Featherston on 17 August 1878, with plate-laying completed the following month in September.
 Though the first train reached Featherston in late September, it was not until 16 October that the railway was opened for public use.

 Featherston was initially a station of some importance, being the railhead for two years until the opening of the line through to Masterton.
 It was opened with a seven-room station building, a 60 × 30 ft goods shed, a locomotive shed and watering facilities for the locomotives, but no coal supply until 1888.
 There were also refreshment rooms, but they, along with the locomotive depot, were removed in 1891.
 With the closure of the engine shed, all locomotives working the southern Wairarapa district – with the exception of the locomotive working the Greytown Branch – were based at Cross Creek.
 The original wooden station building was replaced with the present-day structure in 1982.

 The goods shed was demolished, but the loading bank and two loops remain.
 An aggregate supplies company now occupies the area of the yard where the goods shed used to be.